bastianvv/vio/README.md

 The API will be available at: http://localhost:8080

+## Architecture & Stability

+Core data invariants, lifecycle rules, and API stability guarantees are documented in:

+- `docs/architecture.md`

+These rules define what **must never break** in VIO.

 ## Dev Note
 This project is currently being developed using a mix between traditional programming and AI-assisted development (ChatGPT).
 I work in QA and do not have a formal background in backend or functional programming, so this project is as much about learning as it is about building something useful, with a strong focus on correctness, edge cases, and repeatable testing.